Uncle Sam and Brother Jonathan: Salesmen 1876 - 1900

 Brother Jonathan and Uncle Sam Promoting Mrs. Potts' Sad Irons

-Three Mrs. Potts' Sad Iron ads from 1877 and 1878 are significant in this 'investigation' based on their commonality of time period, because of the figures which were identified as Uncle Sam and Brother Jonathan, and because they were all promoting Mrs. Potts' Sad Irons.
+Four Mrs. Potts' Sad Iron ads from 1877 and 1878 are significant in this 'investigation' based on their commonality of time period, because of the figures which were identified as Uncle Sam and Brother Jonathan, and because they were all promoting Mrs. Potts' Sad Irons.

 Two of those Mrs. Potts' Sad Iron newspaper advertisements are particularly interesting since they were published in Frank Leslie's Illustrated Newspapers only three weeks apart (May 11, 1878 and June 1, 1878) - one with an identified Uncle Sam, the other with an unidentified, but likely, Brother Jonathan.

-The first and the earliest of the three Mrs. Potts' Sad Iron ads pre-1878 was released during or shortly after the Centennial International Exposition of 1876 in Philadelphia).
-That trade card showed Miss Columbia ironing a hat in her kitchen with her Mrs. Potts' Sad Iron.
+The first and the earliest of the four Mrs. Potts' Sad Iron ads pre-1878 were released during or shortly after the Centennial International Exposition of 1876 in Philadelphia).
+One trade card showed Miss Columbia ironing a hat in her kitchen with her Mrs. Potts' Sad Iron.
 Miss Columbia speaks to the figure in the kitchen who owns the hat and identifies him as Brother Jonathan.
 His chin is very pointed.
 His blue coat has stars and his red striped pants reveal aspects of the morphing process of Brother Jonathan with Uncle Sam.
 His nose, smile, and full face have some commonality with the June 1, 1878 Mrs. Potts' Sad Iron ad where the unidentified figure is turning the crank of an Edison phonograph and the Czar of Russia is listening in astonishment.

 Miss Columbia and Brother Jonathan in the kitchen with Mrs. Potts' Cold Handle Sad Iron.
 Sold by Burditt & Williams, Boston, Mass.
 The 1876 Centennial International Exposition in Philadelphia displayed the Mrs. Potts' Cold Handle Sad Iron.
 Click to see back of this card.